 Photo by Carlo D'Agnolo on Unsplash

-Carnet de passages en douane (CPDs)
+What is Carnet de passages en douane (CPD)?

 The Carnet de Passages en Douane, or CPD, is the international customs document that covers the temporary admission of motor vehicles to the territory of a state.

-The Carnet constitutes an international guarantee for payment of customs duties and taxes to a government should your vehicle not be re-exported from that country.
+The Carnet constitutes an international guarantee for payment of customs duties and taxes to a government should the vehicle not be re-exported from that country.
 The Carnet allows travelers to temporarily import their vehicles without having to leave a cash deposit at the border.

 The CPD is used within the framework of the United Nations Customs Conventions of 1954 and 1956, which cover, respectively, the temporary importation of private and commercial road vehicles.
 The CPD also forms part of the 1990 Istanbul Convention, administered by the World Customs Organization.

 - Rinka: Global